A complete SAIL Amsterdam 2025 guide

 Where is SAIL Amsterdam?

 Since there are hundreds of boats involved, some of them quite large ocean-going schooners, the festival covers a lot of ground – or, rather, water.
-If you arrive at Amsterdam Central Station, exit the station on the IJ side (Signs read “IJ-zijde”.).
+If you arrive at Amsterdam Central Station, exit the station on the IJ river side (Signs read “IJ-zijde”.).
 You’ll see the ships from there, and walking along the IJ to the right will take you to the busiest part of the event.

 Where should you stay?

 Public transportation is excellent in Amsterdam.
 You can book a room through this link and be near a tram or metro or bus pretty much anywhere.
 Just make sure to read the small print about your chosen hotel to find out how far it is from the nearest tram or metro stop.
+Or choose from the map below.

 If you can afford it, the best view, I think, will be from the Movenpick Hotel, right on the river IJ.